tytydraco/yessleep/out/The_murder_on_Halloween_night.md

 And once again, the investigation went to a dead end.
 The two brutal deaths and the identity of the murderer remain a mystery.

-No one will ever find out the truth behind it except me.
+No one will ever find out the truth behind it.